cpoff/hugo3/content/about.md

 - Curt Poff

 ---
 I am Curt Poff.
 I’ve worked as a web producer/webmaster/project manager for the past 15 years at Macworld, Walmart.com, and Nike (as a contractor).
 I also went through the _Javascript Immersion_ program at now-defunct Portland Code School.

-Here's my [homepage ](https://curtpoff.com "Curt Poff homepage"), my [resume](/resume/ "Curt Poff resume"), and my [company website](https://poffdev.com/ "Poff Development").
+And recently I completed my MS in Management Information Systems at the Univ. of Arizona.

 I’m married to the lovely [Go Fit Girl!](https://gofitgirl.com) We are now located in Tucson after stays in Portland and the Bay Area.